vaadin/vaadin-database-example/README.md

-# Database conenction example using Spring JdbcTemplate
+# Database connection example using Spring JdbcTemplate

 This is a simple example project that demonstrates how to fetch data from a SQL database and show it in a Vaadin application.